Exeter/brainstorm/README.md

 - A faster Exeter Connect
 - Implement auto-correct and auto-complete; compression of English text as a corollary problem.
 - Comp.
 Sci website
+- Easily-depoyable (out-of-the-box) HMMT guts round scoreboard, with a really solid UI.
 - Something that can get Exeter connect data without Exeter connect itself
+- Implement blog recommendations; generate an aggregate stream of news and things you would (statistically) like.
+- Set up a server to run AI competitions.
 - Web based RPG with programming challenges (like hacker.org but cooler!)
 - Autonomous quadcopter